Nematic spectral signatures of the Hund's metal

-By comparing our theoretical findings to the recent ARPES results on the orbital coherence in the nematic phase of FeSC \cite{Pfau_PRB2021_122, Pfau_PRB2021_FeSe} we argue that the experimental spectra show clear signatures of Hund's metal nematicity characterized by an orbital-selective spectral weight redistribution qualitatively compatible with Fig.\ref{fig:Spectra}(d) and a frequency-modulated nematic order with an intermediate-energy contribution which partially cancels the low-energy signal as shown in Fig.\ref{fig:NemOP}(d).
-Moreover, our minimal model is also able to capture the experimental sign of the anisotropy of the orbital coherence \cite{Pfau_PRB2021_122, Pfau_PRB2021_FeSe}.
-Our analysis shows, in fact, that for $\eta>0$ the $xz$ orbital remains substantially more coherent than the $yz$.
-This is found both in the orbital-dependent static and dynamic properties of the correlated electrons, respectively encoded in the quasiparticle renormalization factor, $Z_{xz} - Z_{yz} > 0 $, and the nematic frequency dependent order parameter, $\phi(\Omega) = A_{xz} (\Omega)-A_{yz} (\Omega) >0$.\\
+By comparing our theoretical findings to the recent ARPES results on the orbital coherence in the nematic phase of FeSC \cite{Pfau_PRB2021_122, Pfau_PRB2021_FeSe} we argue that the experimental spectra show clear signatures of Hund's metal nematicity characterized by an orbital-selective spectral weight redistribution qualitatively compatible with Fig.~\ref{fig:spectra_nematic}(d) and a frequency-modulated nematic order with an intermediate-energy contribution which partially cancels the low-energy signal as shown in Fig.~\ref{fig:spectra_nematic}(h).
+The peculiar behavior of the nematic spectra is traced down to a frequency-modulated orbital differentiation of the real part of the self-energy in the Hund's metal that displays opposite sign at low {\it vs} high frequencies as shown in Fig.~\ref{fig:self_nematic}(d).\\

 In conclusion we have analyzed the effects of electronic correlations including the Hund's exchange coupling on the nematic phase of a multiorbital model for iron-based superconductors.
 Comparing results for small values of the Hund's coupling, which behave as a standard Mott-Hubbard system, with large values of $J_H$, that drive the system into a Hund's metal, we are able to demonstrate that the effects of strong correlations on the nematic order can not be describes merely in terms of an orbital-dependent quasiparticle weight reflecting the differentiation between the $xz$ and $yz$ orbitals.
 Rather, the full frequency dependence of the interaction effects must be taken into account.